Callewaert & RYBA Family

 Second Detroit Location Opens

 In 1946, Harry Ryba went on to open a second Detroit location, where he honed his craft as a master fudge maker.
-The following year Harry finds himself slightly irritated by a loud but driven twelve-year-old selling newspapers in front of his store.
-Impressed by his drive and determination, and he hires the young but ambitious Victor Callewaert.
+The following year Harry finds himself slightly irritated by a loud but driven tween selling newspapers in front of his store.
+Impressed by his drive and determination, and he hires the ambitious Victor Callewaert.

 The Family Legacy is Born